Subaru Ascent Insurance Rates

 Rates are averaged for all Subaru Ascent models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The following items are a summary of the data that was covered above.
+The following list is a condensed summary of the coverage data covered in the above illustrations.

-- High-risk drivers who have multiple accidents or major violations may be required to pay an average of $2,050 more every year than a driver with a clean driving record
+- Drivers with multiple at-fault accidents could be forced to pay on average $2,050 more each year than a safer driver

 Rate Tables and Charts